 Your booking is accepted on the understanding that you realize the potential hazards involved in Maritime Voyage holidays, particularly in consideration of cruising and staying on board an operating boat.
 Children (and all persons under 18 years) should be supervised at all times by Parents or Guardians.
 This is not the responsibility of crew members or the tour guide/tour manager.

 (1) We promise to make sure that the holiday arrangements we have agreed to make perform or provide as applicable as part of our contract with you are made, performed or provided with reasonable skill and care.
-This means that, subject to these booking conditions, we will accept responsibility if, for example, you suffer death or personal injury or your contracted holiday arrangements are not provided as promised or prove deficient as a result of the failure of ourselves, our employees, agents or suppliers to use reasonable skill and care in making, performing or providing, as applicable, your contracted holiday arrangements.
+This means that, subject to these booking conditions, we will accept responsibility if, for example, you suffer death or personal injury or your contracted holiday arrangements are not provided as promised or prove deficient as a direct result of the failure of ourselves, our employees, agents or suppliers to use reasonable skill and care in making, performing or providing, as applicable, your contracted holiday arrangements.
 Please note, it is your responsibility to show that reasonable skill and care has not been used if you wish to make a claim against us.
-Standards of, for example, safety, hygiene and quality vary throughout the transport and destinations that your holiday may involve.
-Sometimes these standards will be lower than those which would be expected to be found in the UK.
 In addition, we will only be responsible for what our employees, agents and suppliers do or do not do if they were at the time acting within the course of their employment (for employees) or carrying out work we had asked them to do (for agents and suppliers).

 We have no connection with any airline and suggest making reservations directly with the airline, online or with a flight specialist.